troglobit/pimd-dense/README.md

  -n        Run in foreground, do not detach from calling terminal -p        Send SIGHUP to poke a running pimdd to reload /etc/pimdd.conf -q        Send SIGTERM to a running pimdd
- -r        Show state of VIFs and multicast routing tables -s        Use syslog, default unless running in foreground, -n -v        Show program version
+ -r        Show state of VIFs and the multicast routing table -s        Use syslog, default unless running in foreground, -n -v        Show program version